Racism in Russia: People of Central Asia

 In 2016, Kyrgyzstan's President Almazbek Atambayev urged Russians to show respect to his countrymen after an assault on two migrants in Moscow.
 Racial discrimination of work-migrants from Central Asians (called gastarbeiters, гастарбайтеры) became a systematic norm after the fall of the Soviet Union.

 Jews

 On 11 January 2006, Alexander Koptsev burst into Bolshaya Bronnaya Synagogue in Moscow and stabbed eight people with a knife.
 In March, he was sentenced to 13 years in prison.
 In 2008, allegations of blood libel appeared in posters in Novosibirsk.
 The Federation of Jewish Communities of Russia expressed their concern about a rising number of attacks targeting Jews, calling it part of "a recent surge in anti-Semitic manifestations" in Russia.

 In 2019, Ilya Yablokov wrote that many Russians were keen on antisemitic conspiracy theories in 1990s but it declined after 2000 and many high-ranking officials were forced to apologize for the antisemitic behavior.

 The 2019 Pew Research poll found that 18% of Russians held unfavorable views of Jews, dropping from 34% in 2009.

+Romani

+Romani people in Russia face especially harsh discrimination and mistreatment, including the segregation of Romani children in schools and police "special operations" racially profiling them.